momentohq/public-dev-docs/docs/develop/guides/working-with-files-cache.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Add and retrieve a file to Momento Cache
+# Add and retrieve a file with Momento Cache
 An item in Momento Cache is a byte array, so a cache can easily store most any file you want to write, as long as it is under the [per item limit of 1MB](/manage/limits).

 Here is an example of reading a file from the filsystem, saving the file to an item in a cache, reading it from the cache, and then writing it to the filesystem.